trzt2000/Email_Guardian_ML/README.md

 # Email Guardian ML

-This simple project is Chrome Extensions focusing on utilizing machine learning for basic detection of phishing links, email spam content, and legitimate files , with the help of the frontend python server that runs the ML models.
+This simple university project is Chrome Extensions focusing on utilizing machine learning for basic detection of phishing links, email spam content, and legitimate files , with the help of the frontend python server that runs the ML models.

 ## Installation